evidentlyai/evidently/docs/book/customization/embeddings-drift-parameters.md

 It works the same inside presets, like `DataDriftPreset`.

-# Drift parameters - Reports
+# Embedding parameters - Metrics and Tests

-You can override the defaults by passing a custom `drift_method` parameter to the relevant Metric or Preset.
+You can override the defaults by passing a custom `drift_method` parameter to the relevant Metric or Test.
 You can define the embeddings drift detection method, the threshold, or both.

 Pass the `drift_method` parameter: